punund/20ful/README.md

 * for JavaScript: LiveScript (`.ls`)

 File type is determined by its suffix.
-All other files are copied as is to their destinations, including plain HTML, CSS, and JavasScript.
+All other files are copied as is to their destinations, including plain HTML, CSS, JavaScript, binary files, etc.

-Any file can have YAML-formatted, `---` delimited front matter (FM), which is stripped after processing.
+Any file can have YAML-formatted, "`---`" delimited front matter (FM), which is stripped after processing.
 Some behavior is defined by the front matter data.

 ## Front matter attributes